alx/tensordock_deploy/README.md

         "a4000": "RTX A4000 16GB",
         "a100": "A100 80GB",
         "l40": "L40 48GB"
-        # Add other GPU types here
+        # Add other GPU types here for custom formatting in telegram notification
     }

     formatted_gpu_name = None